vzhou842/victorzhou.com/content/posts/2019-02-14-why-webpack.md

 ## Recap

-1. In the beginning, I just included `<script>` tags for every Javascript file I had.
+1. In the beginning, I just included `html›<script>` tags for every Javascript file I had.
 This led to the **Speed Problem**: loading that many files is too slow.

-2. To fix that, I used a build tool to concatenate Javascript files into one big bundle so I’d only need one `<script>` tag.
+2. To fix that, I used a build tool to concatenate Javascript files into one big bundle so I’d only need one `html›<script>` tag.
 Then there was the **Scoping Problem**: all of that code was run in the global scope, leading to name collisions.

 3. I fixed that by wrapping each file in an IIFE to keep its scope local.
 However, I still had the **Dependencies Problem**: dependencies weren’t explicitly declared, yet the ordering of files had to satisfy dependency requirements.